Antoni Gaudí: Design and craftsmanship

 He personally designed many of the Sagrada Família's sculptures.
 He studied the anatomy of the figure, concentrating on gestures.
 For this purpose, he studied the human skeleton and sometimes used dummies made of wire to test the appropriate posture of the figure he was about to sculpt.
 In a second step, he photographed his models, using a mirror system that provided multiple perspectives.
 He then made plaster casts of the figures, both of people and animals (on one occasion he made a donkey stand up so it would not move).
 He modified the proportions of these casts to obtain the figure's desired appearance, depending on its place in the church (the higher up, the bigger it would be).
 Eventually, he sculpted the figures in stone.

 Urban spaces and landscaping

-Gaudí also practiced landscaping, often in urban settings.
+Gaudí also practised landscaping, often in urban settings.
 He aimed to place his works in appropriate natural and architectural surroundings by studying the scene of his constructions thoroughly and trying to naturally integrate them into those surroundings.
 For this purpose, he often used material that was common in the nearby environment, such as Bellesguard slate and grey Bierzo granite in the Episcopal Palace, Astorga.
 Many of his projects were gardens, such as the Güell Park and the Can Artigas Gardens, or incorporated gardens, as in the Casa Vicens or the Güell Pavilions.
 Gaudí's harmonious approach to landscaping is exemplified at the First Mystery of the Glory of the Rosary at Montserrat, where the architectural framework is nature itself—here the Montserrat rock—nature encircles the group of sculptures that adorned the path to the Holy Cave.